jmuhlich/bayessb/README.rst

 BayesSB is an algorithm and software suite for estimating parameter distributions in ODE-based models of cellular biochemistry and for discriminating between models having different numbers of unknown parameters.
-The algorithm is described in detail in *Eydgahi et al. Bayesian parameter estimation and model discrimination for complex biochemical networks.
+The algorithm is described in detail in *Eydgahi et al. Properties of cell death models calibrated and compared using Bayesian approaches.
 Mol Syst Biol (in review)*.

 The procedure returns joint probability distributions for model parameters and makes it possible to compute uncertainty for model-based predictions based on